 It can be hard to understand the workings of Whitehall.
 There are multiple departments, plus all their agencies

 and arms-length bodies.
 The policy-making landscape is complex and involves Whitehall, external stakeholders, and Parliament.
 This course will help to demystify how Whitehall works and will give participants a good insight into the practices and processes that the civil service and Ministers work in.

 We will cover the informal and formal aspects of working in Whitehall, and some tips on working within and working with Whitehall.
 The course is suitable for those who are working in Whitehall who may want a broader picture, but also for those who need to work with Whitehall and would like to understand the civil service and Government better.
 The trainer will use case studies and personal experiences from a long Whitehall career to bring the issues to life.

 At the Civil Service College, we tailor our courses to each participant’s role and organisations, ensuring that each participant gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

-Civil servants and wider public sector employees who want an introduction to how the Civil Service and Government works.
-Also relevant to private sector employees who need to work with Whitehall.
+Civil servants and wider public sector employees who want an introduction to how the Civil Service and Government work.
+Also relevant to private-sector employees who need to work with Whitehall.